franklyT/cnsb-docs/docs/gdp/White/$$styleGuide.md

   }
 }

-.template_blinker {
+.styleGuide_blinker {
-  animation: template_blink 1s linear alternate infinite;
+  animation: styleGuide_blink 1s linear alternate infinite;
   text-align: center;
 }
 </style>

 <br>
-<div class="template_blinker"> You could even use CSS classes... but probably don't do that.
+<div class="styleGuide_blinker"> You could even use CSS classes... but probably don't do that.
 If you do, please prepend the class name with your file name, excepted characters like "$", which aren't valid within class names. </div>
 <br>

 <script>